syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the id for ribbon backstage page's tab and button elements.
+Specifies the id for ribbon backstage page's tab and button elements.